puddlepep/no-hunger/README.md

-# minecraft-no-hunger
+# No Hunger

-A Minecraft mod which alters some mechanics to make the game more similar to the pre-hunger days.
+A Minecraft Fabric mod which alters some mechanics to make the game more similar to the pre-hunger days.